JayKickliter/Multirate.jl/README.md

 ## State-preserving ##

 To use **Multirate**'s stateful filtering functionality, you must first create a filter object.
-Every time to call `filt` with that object, the filtering picks up where you left off.
+Every time you call `filt` with that object, the filtering picks up where it left off.
 This is good for processing large vectors from a file, or filtering an stream of samples with indefinite length.

-Each filter object is of type `FIRFilter{Tk<:FIRKernel}`. `Tk` can either be `FIRStandard`, `FIRInterpolator`, `FIRDecimator`, or `FIRRational`.
-The type of `FIRKernel` created is determined by the value of the ratio you pass to the `FIRFilter` constructor.
-If you do not pass a ratio, a single-rate `FIRStardard` kernel is created.
+Each filter object is of type `FIRFilter{Tk<:FIRKernel}`.
+Thera are four subtypes of `FIRKernel`:

+* `FIRStandard`: normal single-rate FIR filter
+* `FIRInterpolator`: resampling with a ratio of `L//1`
+* `FIRDecimator`: resampling with a ratio of `1//M`
+* `FIRRational`: resampling with a ratio of `L/M`

+You do not need to specify the kernel type.
+It is chosen for you when you based on the resampling ratio you specify when creating a new `FIRFilter` object.

-In the following example, we will be resampling with a ratio of 3/17.
-Please note that h in this example is contrived to show you the input to output progressions.
+In the following example, we will be resampling with a ratio of `3//17`.
+Please note that the filter taps `h` in this example is contrived to show you the input to output progressions.
 It performs no useful signal filtering.

 ```jlcon
 julia> x = [ 1.0:100 ]